 They first gained national attention for their historic land rights struggle, and their rights regarding commercial and recreational fishing in tidal waters was recently recognised in the Blue Mud Bay decision.

 Through their art projects like the Yalangbara: Art of the Djang'kawu exhibition the Yolngu continue to assert their identity and title to land.

 Yolngu and the Macassans

-Before the coming of Europeans, the Yolngu's first significant outside contact was with the Macassan trepang fishers who visited north Australia from at least the eighteenth century until the trade was banned in 1907.
-During this time they developed long-term trading/working relationships with many Yolngu people who helped them obtain other commodities like pearl shell, turtle shell and timber.
+Before the coming of Europeans, the Yolngu's first significant outside contact was with the Macassan trepang fishers who visited north Australia from at least the 18th century until the trade was banned in 1907.
+During this time they developed long-term trading and working relationships with many Yolngu people who helped them obtain other commodities like pearl shell, turtle shell and timber.